Chrissy Houlahan: Early life and education

 Houlahan spent her childhood on various U.S. naval bases across the country, including on Oahu.
-Her father, Andrew C. A. Jampoler, a naval aviator, was born in Poland, to a Jewish family, and left the country at age four to escape the Holocaust, He became a historian and author.
+Her father, Andrew C. A. Jampoler, a naval aviator, was born in Lviv, Ukraine, in 1942, to a Jewish family; he and his mother, who also survived the Holocaust, emigrated to the United States when he was four years old.
+He became a historian and author.